-REVIEW INITIATED BY: DATE 3:
+REVIEW INITIATED BY: DATE:

 Name

 Address

 City/State Zip Code Telephone

 School(s) in which item is used

-Relationship to school (parent, stu ident, citizen, etc.)
+Relationship to school (parent, student , citizen, etc.)

-BOOK OR OTHER PRINTED M IATERIAL IF APPLICA BLE:
+BOOK OR OTHER PRINTED MATE ERIAL IF APPLICABI LE :

-Author Hardcover Paperback Other
+Author Hardcover PaperbackOther

 Title

 Publisher (if known)

 Date of Publication

-AUDIOVISUAL MATERIAL IF APPLICABLE:
+AUDIOVISUAL MATERIAL IF APP LICABLE :

 Title

 Producer (if known)

-Type of material (filmstrip, motio n picture, etc.)
+Type of material (filmstrip, motion pic ture, etc.)

-PERSON MAKING THE REQU EST REPRESENTS : (cir cle one)
+PERSON MAKING THE REQUEST REPRESENTS: (circle e one)

 Self Group or Organization

 Name of group

 Address of Group

-1 What brought th his item to your attention?

-2 To what in the item do you object?
-(Please be specific; cite pages, or frames, etc.)

-3 In your opinion, what harmful effects upon students might result from use of this item?
+1 What brought this item to your attention?
+2 To what in the item do you object? (please be specific; cite pages, or frames, etc.) 3 In your opinion, what harmful effects upon students might result from use of this item?
 4 Do you perceive any instructional value in the use of this item?
 5 Did you review the entire item?
 If not, what sections did you review?

-6 Should the opinion of any additional experts in the field be considered?

-yes

-No

-If yes, please list specific suggestion

-7 To replace this item, do you recommend other material which you consider to be of equal or superior quality for the purpose intended?
+6 Should the opinion of any additional experts in the field be considered? yes No If yes, please list specific suggestion 7 To replace this item, do you recommend other material which you consider to be of equal or superior quality for the purpose intended?

-8 Do you wish to make an oral presentation to the Review Committee?

-(a) Please call the office of the Superintendent.
-Yes (b) Please be prepared at this time to indicate the approximate length of time your presentation will require. minutes.
+0 Do you wish to make an oral presentation to the Review Committee: --Yes (a) Please call the office of the Superintendent (b) Please be prepared at this time to indicate the approximate length of time your presentation will require.
+Minutes N Dated Signature